 Take these steps to slow or avoid your approach to the donut hole each year.

 - Switch a brand name for a lower cost generic drug: Your doctors and pharmacists can give you information on which brand name drugs are available as generics, which can offer substantial savings.
 Always check with your prescribing doctor before switching prescription medications.

 - Samples: At every appointment and with every doctor, ask for samples of any drugs you have been prescribed.
 Many drug manufacturers provide doctors with a limited quantity of drugs to promote their products.
 The doctor decides how much of the drug to give to their patients while supplies last.
 These samples are not counted toward your initial coverage limit and can create substantial savings.

 - Medicare’s Plan Finder tool: This handy tool can help you find accurate information on the cost of drugs and determine which plan and pharmacy are the most cost-effective for you.
 After filling in some confidential personal information, the site will direct you to an important page of resources.
 Here you will find information on prescription drug assistance programs, pharmaceutical company discounts, community-based programs, and nonprofit and retail drug discount cards available in your area.

 - Qualify for Part D Low-Income Subsidy (LIS) also known as Extra Help: Extra Help is a federal program that helps pay for some of your out-of-pocket costs for Medicare prescription drug coverage.
 If your annual income is up to $19,320 in 2022 ($26,130 for couples) and your assets are below specified limits, you may be eligible for Extra Help.
-Those who are enrolled in a Medicare Savings Program (MSP), Medicare and Medicaid, or are on Supplemental Security Income (SSI) automatically qualify for Extra Help.
+Those enrolled in a State Medicare Savings Program (MSP), Medicare and Medicaid, or are on Supplemental Security Income (SSI) automatically qualify for Extra Help.